widmogrod/mkunion/README.md

 ## What it's useful for?
 - **Custom DSL**.
 When you want to create your own DSL, you can use this library to create AST for it. (./examples/ast)
 - **State machine**.
-When you need to manage state of your application, you can use this library to create states and transitions as unions. (./examples/state)
+When you need to manage state of your application, you can use this library to create states and transitions as unions and self document transitions using `mermaid` diagram format. (./examples/state)

 Have fun!
 I hope you will find it useful.